fchest/fchest.github.io/_pages/about.md

 News:
 ----
-* The paper "ARNet: Dual Attention Refinement Network with Spatiotemporal Construction for Auditory Attention Detection" has been accepted by NeurIPS 2024**(CCF A)**
+* The paper "DARNet: Dual Attention Refinement Network with Spatiotemporal Construction for Auditory Attention Detection" has been accepted by NeurIPS 2024**(CCF A)**
 * The paper "Multimodal Cross-lingual Summarization for Videos: A Revisit in Knowledge Distillation Induced Triple-stage Training Method" has been accepted by IEEE TPAMI **(IF: 20.8，中科院一区top，CCF A)**
 * The paper "DGSD: Dynamical Graph Self-Distillation for EEG-Based Auditory Spatial Attention Detection" has been accepted by Neural Networks **(中科院一区top，CCF B)**
 * The paper "MSFNet: Multi-Scale Fusion Network for Brain-Controlled Speaker Extraction" has been accepted by ACM Multimedia 2024**(CCF A)**